• Skip to primary navigation

 Ingredients needed

 • Meatballs - We went with good quality store bought meatballs to save some time.
-However, you could make your own if you want everything to be made from scratch.
+However, you could make your own meatballs if you want everything to be made from scratch.

 • Pasta - Anything goes here, so use whatever you have in your cupboard.
 Something like penne or fusilli works rather than spaghetti or macaroni.